macnishio/CRMbyReplitCreate/README.md

 ```

 ## Email Integration
-The application now includes email integration for lead tracking and automated follow-ups.
+The application includes email integration for lead tracking and automated follow-ups.
 Emails are fetched every 30 minutes and associated with existing leads or stored as unknown emails for review.

 ## Lead Scoring
 An AI-powered lead scoring system has been implemented to help prioritize leads based on various factors.
 The scoring model is periodically retrained to improve accuracy.